-Merlot is loved for it’s boisterous black cherry flavours, supple tannins, and chocolatey finish.
+Merlot is loved for its boisterous black cherry flavors, supple tannins, and chocolatey finish.
 On the high end, it’s often mistaken with Cabernet Sauvignon and commonly blended with it.
 In the early nineties, Merlot suffered from a poor public image.
 In California, most were lush, soft, flabby, and borderline sweet.
 Then, when the movie, Sideways, came out in 2004, Merlot sales dropped almost 2% If only people knew of the elegant and structured potential of this grape!
 There’s more to Merlot than meets the eye.
 Take a look at the Platform 62 wine list.
 We stock some of the well-known Merlot’s from the Robertson Wine Valley such as the Prevoir Merlot, Game Reserve Merlot, Ashton Kelder Merlot, Excelsior Merlot, Bon Courage Merlot, Bonnievale Merlot, Tanagra Merlot, and the Van Loveren Merlot.